What is the qualification?

 UCD Graduate Entry Medicine (GEM) provides an innovative, science-driven and patient-centred curriculum, delivered by world-class educators in state-of-the-art facilities.

 The main hospitals associated with our programme are St Vincent’s University Hospital and the Mater Misericordiae University Hospital.
-In addition, there are more than 20 other training hospitals and more than 100 primary care practices that facilitate your learning.
+You will also be rotating in other locations around Ireland that will facilitate your learning to experience different clinical environments.
+There are more than 13 training hospitals.

 This intensive, focused course is designed for students with an undergraduate degree who wish to pursue a career in medicine.